ceguo/cdcsf/README.md

-# cdcsf
+# FPGA-accelerated causal discovery with conditioning set filtering

-FPGA-accelerated causal discovery with conditioning set filtering
+This is the code repository for the paper: "Accelerating Constraint-Based Causal Discovery by Shifting Speed Bottleneck" in the FPGA'22 conference.
+Now the code is partially available since some code we attempt to upload triggered the "DMCA takedown policy" from GitHub.
+I am investigating the problem and trying to use open-source implementations to replace the code that violates the policy.
+The repository will be updated with additional code and documentation soon.
+My apologies for any inconvience it has caused.